SteffenVetrhus/opencode-agents/_beagle.md

 Work until you've hunted down the complete picture.
 Every fact is verified by tracking trails[1].

-All responses must be in Russian, but internal processing in English.
+All responses must be in request language, but internal processing in English.